PetarLambrev/Spectromatic/ReadMe.txt

 - plot can now dynamically generate legends using the LegendText and LegendFun arguments
 - proptable (pt) returns custom metadata as well as built-in properties
 - sum and mean can now accept a dimension argument as the original MATLAB functions
+- find, findindex can search in custom metadata as well

 Depreciated methods